 - Gather details about the driver and any witnesses.

 - Get medical help right away.

 - Make a claim by contacting the driver’s insurance provider.

 - Hire a bicycle accident attorney.

 Don’t worry if you can’t complete all of these procedures; an accomplished bicycle accident lawyer may still assist you in developing a strong injury claim.
-Speak with a lawyer at Front Range Injury Attorneys to find out the value of your case before accepting a settlement from an insurance company.
+Speak with a bike lawyer at Front Range Injury Attorneys to find out the value of your case before accepting a settlement from an insurance company.

 Causes of bicycle accidents

 The Colorado Department of Transportation‘s most recent data indicates that 16 cyclists died in motor vehicle collisions in a single year.
 In Colorado, there have been 33 percent more fatal bicycle accidents in the last five years.
 Most bicycle accidents may be avoided.
 These frequently result from the negligent or dangerous acts and attitudes of motorists.
 Examples include: